home-assistant/home-assistant.io/source/_integrations/pioneer.markdown

 ---
-title: "Pioneer Network Receivers"
+title: Pioneer Network Receivers
-description: "Instructions on how to integrate a Pioneer Network Receivers into Home Assistant."
+description: Instructions on how to integrate a Pioneer Network Receivers into Home Assistant.
 logo: pioneer.png
 ha_category:
   - Media Player